shalimar sacrilege

 All you Shalimar purists out there may want to avoid this post.
 I mean it, step away NOW!
 I am doing something to one of the first and best orientals that you may find unconscionable, so if the idea of tampering with the magnificence that is Shalimar makes you break out in hives, stop now before it’s too late.
 You see, (and this is embarrassing for me to admit this) I have been layering Shalimar with…well, let me start over at the beginning.

-You know how I like to buy fragrances whIMG_4874ile I’m on a trip, so I can associate the memories of the trip with a fragrance and then use it to recall the memories in greater detail?
+You know how I like to buy fragrances while I’m on a trip, so I can associate the memories of the trip with a fragrance and then use it to recall the memories in greater detail?
 Well, when I went to the medieval conference in Kalamazoo, I took a little day trip to Ulta to search for a nice oriental to wear to the big dance on Saturday night.
 Nothing really struck me after a long sniff session, so I bought some banana boat sunscreen and headed back in my car to campus.
 But I was hungry, and saw a Walgreens, and pulled in, intending to pick up some almonds or something to stave off the pangs.
 Of course, I had to pop by the fragrance section just to see….
 And there was Shalimar, in cologne form, for 35 dollars, dear readers.
 Of course I bought her.
 And wore her to the dance.

 That’s not the story, of course.